dfrnt-labs/terminusdb-docs-static/src/app/docs/document-insertion/page.md

 #### Parameters

+{% table %}

-parameter
+- parameter

-default
+- default

-explanation
+- explanation

+---

-type
+- type
+-

-If given, the type to get information for.
+- If given, the type to get information for.
 If omitted, information for all types is returned.

+{% /table %}

 #### Result